Lupin3000/RGB-Matrix-LED/README.md

 ## Installation

-In case your RGB Matrix LED installation is already done, you only need to ensure Python `evdev` is installed.
+In case your RGB Matrix LED installation is already done, you only need to ensure Python `evdev` and `git` is installed.

 ```shell
 # change to home directory (optional)